Diol: Reactions

 From the industrial perspective, the dominant reactions of the diols is in the production of polyurethanes and alkyd resins.

 General diols

 Diols react as alcohols, by esterification and ether formation.

 Diols such as ethylene glycol are used as co-monomers in polymerization reactions forming polymers including some polyesters and polyurethanes.
 A different monomer with two identical functional groups, such as a dioyl dichloride or dioic acid is required to continue the process of polymerization through repeated esterification processes.

 A diol can be converted to cyclic ether by using an acid catalyst, this is diol cyclization.
 Firstly, it involves protonation of the hydroxyl group.
 Then, followed by intramolecular nucleophilic substitution, the second hydroxyl group attacks the electron deficient carbon.
 Provided that there are enough carbon atoms that the angle strain is not too much, a cyclic ether can be formed.

+1,2-diols and 1,3-diols can be protected using a protecting group.
+Protecting groups are used so that the functional group does not react to future reactions.
+Benzylidene groups are used to protect 1,3-diols.
+There are extremely useful in biochemistry as shown below of a carbohydrate derivative being protected.

+Diols can also be used to protect carbonyl groups.
+They are commonly used and are quite efficient at synthesizing cyclic acetals.
+These protect the carbonyl groups from reacting from any further synthesis until it is necessary to remove them.
+The reaction below depicts a diol being used to protect a carbonyl using zirconium tetrachloride.

 Diols can also be converted to lactones employing the Fétizon oxidation reaction.